AlecRust/wp-tut-updater-action/README.md

 <!-- markdownlint-enable -->

-> Automate "Tested up to" version updates in your WordPress projects.

-This [GitHub Action](https://github.com/features/actions) fetches the latest WordPress version then updates the "Tested up to" version of your WordPress plugin or theme if it's out of date.
+This [GitHub Action](https://github.com/features/actions) updates the "Tested up to" version of your WordPress plugin or theme if it doesn't match the latest version of WordPress.

-The action can create a pull request for the change, or commit directly to the default branch.
-Never forget to update the "Tested up to" version of your WordPress plugin or theme again!
+It can create a pull request for the change, or commit directly to the default branch.
+Never forget to update the "Tested up to" version again!

 ## Example